Nottingham High School: Location

-An example of Gothic Revival architecture, the original school building on the present site, built between 1866 and 1867, was designed by Thomas Simpson.
-It consists of a tower and three wings: West Wing, Middle Corridor and East Wing.
+An example of Gothic Revival architecture, the first school building on the present site, built between 1866 and 1867, was designed by Thomas Simpson.
+It consists of a tower and three wings: West Wing, Middle Corridor, and East Wing.
 West Wing houses classrooms for mathematics, English and geography.
-Housed in Middle Corridor are the learning support department, two ICT centres, two language laboratories, religious studies classrooms, two multi-purpose lecture theatres, the library and staff offices.
-East Wing contains the old gymnasium, the Player assembly hall and classrooms for modern languages, history and classics.
+Housed in Middle Corridor are the learning support department, two ICT centres, two language laboratories, religious studies classrooms, two multi-purpose lecture theatres, the school library, and staff offices.
+East Wing contains the old gymnasium, the Player assembly hall and classrooms for modern languages, history, and classics.
 The school front and other features are Grade II listed.